-Order Type This allows you to set limit or market orders.
+Order Type This allows you to set limit orders or market orders.
 Limit orders are orders that are set for one price.
 This will be the actual price in the case of DCA.
 Market orders ensure that the order will get filled, often for a higher price.

 DCA set percentage Configure the percentage the price must fall after you want the DCA feature to place a new order.
 When the average price falls this percentage, a trigger will be placed to create a new DCA order.
-Enter a positive number, for example: 4.5 (%).
+Enter a positive number, for example, 4.5 (%).
 You can use this as an alternative for Shorting or a Stop-Loss.
 Be aware, this can be expensive.

 Important: Whenever a new position is created/merged after your DCA order, your position needs to go down with the configured DCA percentage again before it triggers again.
-It may happen that your DCA successfully finishes its action later then configured, due to a limit order that isn't filled.
+It may happen that your DCA successfully finishes its action later than configured, due to a limit order that isn't filled.
 Consider using market-orders or systematically offering a higher bid on your order (offer more than the asking price).

 DCA buy immediately Select if you want to trigger the buy immediately when the configured percentage loss hits or just let the DCA feature buy it when your strategy signals a buy for the coin.
-Watch out, when this is enabled, the Hopper will buy without using any strategy and could buy at an unfavorable time.
+Watch out - when this is enabled, the Hopper will buy without using any strategy and could buy at an unfavorable time.

 - Double down will open a DCA order with the same amount as you have in all open positions for a specific coin,